ibm-js/delite/docs/handlebars.md

 More generally, handlebars directly sets the shadow property rather than the attribute whenever a shadow property exists.

-In cases where there is no shadow property, handlebars converts the widget property to a string value.
+In cases where there is no shadow property, handlebars converts the value to a string.
 For example, in a template with `<div aria-selected={{selected}}>`, the `aria-selected` property will be set to the string "true" or "false".
 This assumes (i.e. requires) that the `selected` property in the widget is a strict boolean value, rather than a falsy value like "" or a true-ish value like "hi".

-About undefined substitution variables, for example:
+About undefined substitution variables, imagine that all the bind variables in the following example are undefined:

 ```
 <span class={{myClass}} aria-valuenow={{myValue}}>{{myText}}</span>